BigCommerce vs Shopify: Everything You Need to Know

 Reduced Go-To Market Time

-On average, the BigCommerce customer support team answers calls in under two minutes and solves 90% of issues on the first call.
-Plus, they're available 24/7 via phone, live chat and email.
+On average, the BigCommerce customer support team answers calls in under two minutes and are able to solve 90% of issues on the first call.
+Plus, they’re available 24/7 via phone, live chat and email.
+When an issue escalates outside of what the standard customer support team can help with, your dedicated CSM (Customer Success Manager) will always be there to help.
+Whether your questions

-The BigCommerce support experts are there for more than just basic fixes.
-Whether your questions are related to selling on BigCommerce, growing your business, increasing conversion, improving user experience or requesting solutions to taxes, payments, shipping and integrating software — they'll have them answered.
+are related to selling on BigCommerce, growing your business, increasing conversion, improving user experience or requesting solutions to taxes or payments— they’ll have them answered.

 BigCommerce Drawbacks

-BigCommerce gives credence to the fact that its updated plans help businesses grasp supplementary features, such as Google Reviews, abandoned cart and store credit cards.
-But premium plans come with premium pricing.
-Read this BigCommerce Review for more information on BigCommerce pricing plans.
+BigCommerce gives credence to the fact that its plans help businesses access supplementary features, such as Google Reviews, abandoned cart reminders and store credit cards.
+But remember, premium plans come with premium pricing.

 Limited Free Themes